• Skip to main content

 enchilada casserole served in a casserole dish topped with avocado and jalapenos

-Do you have a lot of vegetables in your fridge that you need to use up??
-Or do you need an easy way to include MORE vegetables in your meals?
-You need this Vegetarian Enchilada Casserole in your life ASAP.
 I make this really often in my household when I feel like we have a lot of sad-looking vegetables that are still safe to use but I know I need to eat before they see the trash can.
 Above all, it's loaded with vegetables and incredibly packed with nutrients!

 Ingredients

-Instructions for Vegetarian Casserole
+Instructions for Vegetarian Enchilada Casserole

 • Cook the chopped and frozen vegetables with some paprika, cumin, and garlic powder.